jiawei-95/jiawei-95.github.io/_pages/about.md

 # 🔥 News
+- *2026.03*: &nbsp;🎉🎉 Our work on mining verdict boundaries for DNN verification is accepted by FM 2026.
 - *2024.01*: &nbsp;🎉🎉 Our work on path-sensitive typestate analysis is accepted by FSE 2024.
 - *2024.01*: &nbsp;🎉🎉 Our work on quantum speedups on dynamic transitive closure-based static analysis is accepted by TOSEM.